 For those of you who have never cured a ham before this recipe will also serve as a guide on how to cure a ham, you will be surprised at how easy it is.

-This recipe includes four different techniques, each offering a different layer of flavour to the ham.
+This guide includes four different techniques, each offering a different layer of flavour to the ham.
 First off curing in brine, then injected with brine, cold smoking and finished off with a hot smoke.
 It sounds tricky, but it's not.
+I am quite partial to it but I think my Weber Genesis LX does a top notch job!

 The cold brine gives the ham a delicious salty, sweet ‘hammy’ flavour we all know and love.
 Injecting doesn’t so much add flavour but help keep the ham moist and helps speed up the curing process.